yanganto/test-with/README.md

 test result: ok.
 1 passed; 0 failed; 1 ignored; 0 measured; 0 filtered out; finished in 0.00s
 ```

-or run all test cases for test module when the environment variable is set.
+Or run all test cases for test module when the environment variable is set.
 ```rust
 #[test_with::env(PWD)]
 #[cfg(test)]